micronucleus/micronucleus/Readme.txt

 t85_aggressive  -   ATtiny85  smaller size - critical   -   1426 bytes
 t167_default    -   ATtiny167 default (uses xtal)       -   1422 bytes
 Nanite841       -   Nanite841 firmware                  -   1618 bytes
+m328p_extclock  -   ATMega328p external clock

+Please note that the configuration "t84_aggressive" may be instable unders certain circumstances.
+Please revert to "t85_default" if downloading of user programs fails.

 You can add your own configuration by adding a new folder to /firmware/configurations/.
 The folder has to contain a customized "Makefile.inc" and "bootloaderconfig.h".
 Feel free to supply a pull request if you added and tested a previously unsupported device.